How to Shop for Children With Autism Including Gift Ideas

 What to consider before purchasing a gift for an autistic child

 The age of a child with autism should have little influence on the toys chosen for them.
 Instead, choose toys that match up with the developmental stage of the child.
+If you're unaware of the developmental stage a child is in, it's best to ask the child's parent or caregiver for suggestions of what the child would like.
 Sensory toys such as squishy balls, pin art, picture projectors, and lava lamps or similar devices are some of the most commonly purchased toys for children on the spectrum.
 Some of the more traditional toys such as dolls or trains may also be the trigger that sparks a smile from them on Christmas morning.
 If they are able to communicate what they want, by all means, find out from them what they would like.

 A gift that brought a smile to a boy with autism